POLICY: IGA

 F. The RSU #74 Board shall review and adopt all curriculum guides, course descriptions and courses of study prior to their implementation;

-The RSU #74 Principals, under the supervision of the Superintendent, are expected to develop plans and timelines as necessary for the development, implementation and evaluation of the curriculum and to provide the RSU#74 Board with an annual report on the status of the curriculum.
+The RSU #74 superintendent is expected to develop plans and timelines as necessary for the development, implementation and evaluation of the curriculum and to provide the RSU #74 Board with an annual report on the status of the curriculum.

-The RSU #74 Principals, are expected to make recommendations concerning professional development, instructional materials and resources needed for curriculum implementation, consistent with RSU #74 Board policy.
+The RSU #74 superintendent is expected to make recommendations concerning professional development, instructional materials and resources needed for curriculum implementation, consistent with RSU #74 Board policy.

 Legal Reference: 20-A M.R.S.A. §§ 1001(6), 6209